JoWilks25/Typing-Focus-App/docs/guides/FLOATING_MODAL_SYSTEM.md

 ## License

-This floating modal system is part of the Typing Focus App and follows the same license terms.
+This floating modal system is part of Draft Tree and follows the same license terms.